 Learn how different types of business owners pay themselves.
 And get some tips on how much.

 Your business structure affects how you take pay and how you’re taxed on that pay.
-If you’ve never done anything to set up a specific business structure, then you’re automatically considered a sole trader.
+If you’ve never done anything to set up a specific business structure, then you’re automatically considered a sole proprietor.

-How to pay yourself as a company
+How to pay yourself as an S-Corporation

 Get tax advice

-While a salary might sound nice, there’s extra admin and extra costs to being a company.
+While a salary might sound nice, there’s extra admin and extra costs to being a corporation.
 The numbers don’t always stack up, so definitely speak to an accountant or tax professional to decide what’s right for you.

 How much to pay yourself